-Like other things that are not universally loved but keep coming back – general elections, Christmas, the X Factor – readability metrics don’t seem to be going away.
+Like other things that are not universally loved but keep coming back – general elections and the X Factor – readability metrics don’t seem to be going away.

-There are people out there who like general elections, Christmas and the X Factor.
+There are people out there who like general elections and the X Factor.
 And there are people out there who like readability metrics.
 But many who don’t.

 “I thought that [setting readability targets] … had long since fallen out of fashion.
 It’s not a reliable tool, and it’s not appropriate in many circumstances.”
-(SfEP Forum contributor, August 2018)
+(CIEP forum contributor, August 2018)

 This view is by no means isolated and is very defensible.
 Far better to write like a human than to be constrained by over-simple metrics, which don’t capture nonsensical meaning and can be outright misleading about how ‘good’ – clear, simple or ‘readable’ – a piece of prose is.